Kaushalya/medclip/README.md

 ![Validation loss](./assets/val_loss.png)

 ## Limitations 🚨
-The current model is capable of identifying if a given radiology image is a PET scan or an ultrasound scan.
+The current model is capable of identifying higher level features such as the modality of ain image (e.g., if a given radiology image is a PET scan or an ultrasound scan).
 However it fails at identifying a brain scan from a lung scan. ❗️This model **should not** be used in a medical setting without further evaluations❗️.

 ## Acknowledgements
 Huge thanks to the Hugging Face 🤗 team and Google JAX/Flax team for organizing the community week and letting us use cloud compute for 2 weeks.
 We specially thank [@patil-suraj](https://github.com/patil-suraj) & [@patrickvonplaten](https://github.com/patrickvonplaten) for the continued support on Slack and the detailed feedback.